dialogs/dialog-go-tools/README.md

 DOCKER_REGISTRY=<login>/ DOCKER_PUSH=true make
 ```

-## How to use this image in Makefile
+## How to use docker images in Makefile

 Required variables: